 Excellent customer support is critical for any business, but knowing how to measure it can be tricky.
-One important metric to track is average resolution time, which is the amount of time it takes for a support agent to resolve a customer issue.
+One important metric to track is average resolution time, which is the amount of time it takes for a support agent to resolve a support ticket.
 Tracking average resolution time is a helpful way to gauge the effectiveness of your customer support team and identify areas where they could improve.

-What is the average resolution time?
+- What average resolution time is

 Average resolution time (ART) is the average amount of time it takes for customer support to resolve a ticket.
 This metric is important because it shows you how efficiently your team resolves customer issues.
 A high ART can indicate several problems, such as understaffing, lack of training, or ineffective processes.
 Conversely, a low ART can mean that your team is highly effective and efficient.

 While this metric is often applied to phone calls, it can also be applied to other support channels, such as live chat.
 With more than 41% of consumers preferring live chat support, knowing your team's ART is more crucial than ever.

 You can calculate average resolution time manually with a simple formula, which we'll go into more detail above below.
 Conversely, helpdesk software like Zendesk, Intercom, etc. track this metric by default, making it easy for you to keep an eye on how you're doing.

 To calculate your team's average resolution time, you'll want to use the following formula:

 Average Resolution Time (ART) = Total resolution time/ total number of customer conversations

 To break it down further, in order to calculate your average resolution time, you'll need to take the amount of time spent on all resolved customer conversations and divide it by the total number of customer conversations.
 This will give you your team's average resolution time.